 I placed these images of a dhoti and lungi together to show how similar they are.
 Both are loose, the material far more then is needed so always tucked at the waist in some fashion.
 The difference is that a dhoti is not stitched.
 Like a sari it is a single length of cloth that is wrapped around the waist, drawn between the legs, and with the end secured into the waist.
 The lungi is a stitched tube that the wearer steps into like a skirt, the excess fabric then folded before tucking.
 There are multiple ways to wrap each garment.
 One clue to guessing whether it is a dhoti or lungi is the decor along the hemline.
 With a dhoti you will see the trimming down the length of the body, whereas a lungi’s trimming will remain by the feet (or knees if short).
-There are more examples of these, and the others, in my Portrait Gallery.

 Here are a couple YouTube video links for visual comparison–